csarmientoGallifreyAI/CosmoVision-Telegram-Trading-Bot/README.md

 3. Make sure your environment variables are set correctly in Vercel.

 4. Test the `/api/test` endpoint to verify the API is working.

+5. For issues with AI capabilities:
+   - Verify API keys are set correctly
+   - Check if local models are downloaded and configured properly
+   - Review logs for error messages from AI providers

 ## License